Did you know that meditation can literally change the grey matter in your brain, and enhance cognitive and psychological behaviors?

 Once we have this inner awareness and notice all the thoughts and activity constantly going on in our mind, we can begin to train the mind, just like we train our bodies through physical exercise.
 When working with a personal trainer, they ask about our current physical state of health and fitness, so it's important to understand the current state of our mind before we begin the meditation training.

 To train the mind we are not necessarily looking to change our thoughts.
-They key is to notice the thoughts, and any emotions that may arise as a result of the thoughts, try not to become attached to the thoughts, and change our reaction to the thoughts and emotions.
+They key is to notice the thoughts, and any emotions that may arise as a result of the thoughts, try not to become attached to the thoughts, try not to identify with the thoughts as being part of you or who you are, and change our reaction to the thoughts and emotions.
 In this way, it has been proven, as shown in the Harvard study mentioned above, that this training of our minds during meditation can literally change our physical body and brain over time.

 After only a few weeks of practicing meditation daily and attending these weekly meditation classes, as well as feeling even more relaxed and more focused, what fascinated me the most was that the chronic physical pain that I had been experiencing for a few years prior to that was beginning to reduce.
 The power of my mind was helping to heal my physical body and eliminate physical pain.